jordi2987/FCSG_Team10_LiYeWen_SeeTowHuiKoh/README.md

 We utilised various Exploratory Data Analysis Techniques

 3. Machine Learning
 We used multiple machine learning models to predict the stock market.
-Firstly, we attempted predicting the stock market using our sentiment_score values derived from DataCleaning.ipynb.
-We used a simple model to predict this, as well as a decision classification tree.
+Firstly, we attempted predicting the stock market using word frequency, with our baseline model. we also our sentiment_score values derived from DataCleaning.ipynb.
+We used a decision classification tree.
 This showed little promise in prediting stock prices.

 Going forward, we decided to use TF-IDF (Term Frequency-Induced Document Frequency) as a measure to evaluate the words in the document.
 Firstly, we used TF-IDF with n-grams (n words per sequence) in a Logistic Regression model.
 Then, we also tried using Random Forest and Gradient Boosting to predict the stock market movement.